billbuchanan/csn09112/week05_secretkey/labs/README.md

 Admin:

 ## D AWS Cryptography
-We are generally moving our security into the public cloud, and thus many of our keys are stored there.
+We are generally moving our security into the public cloud, and thus, many of our keys are stored there.
 In AWS, we use KMS (Key Management System), and can create either symmetric keys or asymmetric keys (public keys).

 ### Symmetric key